TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Software

 * (2019, 2022) Spreadsheet: Object-oriented, functional programmable spreadsheet application.
-Partly implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) - but we actually want a GUI interface that's much just like Excel.
+Partly implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) - but we actually want a GUI interface that's much just like Excel<!--What about programmability?-->.
 The core problem we try to solve is to enable named variables and named table ranges and enforce strongly-typed and safe references.
-For GUI framework, we should clearly use Qt.
+For GUI framework, we should clearly use Qt for efficiency and cross-platform portability.
+* (2019/2018, 2024) Social Media (Gravity, downgraded): Community Building on GIS scale - Map chat. (idea from) Waze Map has those interesting icons - that reminds me of the fun of such a map based social media platform.
+People can join channels and decide when where for how long they post information.
+The platform is just a map.
+It's like Twitter but with an (arbitrary, not necessarily GPS located) pin.

 ## Social Media